sunpy/sunpy/doc/source/guide/vso.rst

 session.
 So, what's happening with this command?
 The client is going out to the web to query the VSO to ask how many files EIT images are in the archive between the start of 2001/01/01 and the start of 2001/01/02.
 The same query can also be performed using a slightly different syntax.
 For example

-    >>> qr=client.query_legacy(tstart=datetime(2001,1,1), tend=datetime(2001,1,2), instrument='EIT')

-and

-    >>> qr=client.query_legacy(datetime(2001,1,1), datetime(2001,1,2), instrument='EIT')
+    >>> qr=client.query_legacy('2001/1/1', '2001/1/2', instrument='EIT')

-both give the same result.
+both gives the same result.
 The variable "qr" is a Python list of response objects, each one of which is a record found by the VSO.
 How many records have been found?
 You can find that out be typing

     >>> qr.num_records()
     122